robatwilliams/openai-excel-functions/README.md

 See the [function metadata](https://github.com/robatwilliams/openai-excel-formulas/blob/main/src/functions/functions.json) for full documentation of functions and parameters.
 Excel's presentation of custom function documentation varies by platform, but is best in the _Insert Function_ dialog and/or the desktop platform.

+We advise caution to avoid unintentionally incurring excessive costs when working with many completion cells or expensive completions.
+Changes to dependency cells can cause mass recalculation, and certain actions in Excel can trigger full recalculation.
+You may wish to switch the calculation mode in Excel from automatic to manual.

 ## Using completion results

 Completions populate the cell with a custom data type which includes the complete API request and response.
 Its text value is the content of the first completion choice.